Aliases for SULT1A2 Gene

 GeneCards Summary for SULT1A2 Gene

 SULT1A2 (Sulfotransferase Family 1A Member 2) is a Protein Coding gene.
 Diseases associated with SULT1A2 include Pneumonic Plague and Bubonic Plague.
 Among its related pathways are Drug metabolism - cytochrome P450 and Cytochrome P450 - arranged by substrate type.
 Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and flavonol 3-sulfotransferase activity.
-An important paralog of this gene is SULT1B1.
+An important paralog of this gene is SULT1A4.

 UniProtKB/Swiss-Prot Summary for SULT1A2 Gene